How to Learn Swift

 That’s not all!
-Because Swift is such an important technology used for app development, there are many companies who are actively looking for qualified Swift developers who can help them build their own apps.
+Because Swift is such an important technology used for app development, there are many companies who are actively looking for qualified Swift developers.
 And, as mobile becomes even more popular, new career opportunities will arise.

 To summarize, here are the five main steps you should follow to learn Swift fast:

 - Build a project (or multiple projects)

 - Join a developer community